wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 of both the filter cache and the L1 will be consistent until the filter lock is released.
 We also set the `rdAddr` and `wrAddr` according to the type of the request.
 If the request is a write, then both tags are set, since we have both read and write permission to the block in L1.
-If the request is a read, then only the read tag is set, since writes must incur a filter cache miss which is handled by the L1 cache object.
+If the request is a read, then only the read tag is set, since writes must incur a filter cache miss which is handled by the L1 cache object. `availCycle` of the `FilterEntry` object is also updated.
+If the request is an upgrade request, indicated by the fact that the requested address is identical to the read address tag (and write address tag must be -1), then we do not update `availCycle` for two reasons.
+First, upgrade requests do not block later reads (reads will be forwarded from the store uop), so there is no need to stall reads by updating `availCycle` to the completion cycle of the upgrade coherence transaction.
+Second, zSim serializes writes, such that the following store uop will not execute until the previous store uop commits.
+In this case, store uops' timing will be determined by their commit cycle, and updating `availCycle` will not affect them.